miguel231997/Find-IT-BookStore/README.md

 #### MVP
 *These are examples only.
 Replace with your own MVP features.*

-- Find and use external api
+- Use IT bookstore API to help users find relevant and useful Computer Scince books
-- Render data on page
+- Render books on page with relevant information, such as title and price
-- Allow user to choose favorites
+- Render search results as the user types into a search bar
+- As the page is loaded with books, the user can click each individual book to find out more information about it
+- CSS styling and flex box to allow for responsive design
+- Media queries for responsiveness on smaller screen resolutions

 #### PostMVP
 *These are examples only.
 Replace with your own Post-MVP features.*

-- Add second API
+- Add second API that compares book prices with other sites
-- Use local storage to save user favorites
+- Use local storage to save user favorite books searched
+- share books with friends with a share button
+- add CSS animations for when user is searching for a book, a loading text appears

 ## Project Schedule